-We do not provide your data to anybody without asking for your permission first.
-The only exception to this is where we are required to by law.
+We do not provide your data to anybody without asking for your permission first, whether this be in Australia or overseas.
+The only exception to this is where we are required to by Australian law.
+Your data is only stored in Australia and is therefore not subject to overseas jurisdictions, therefore your data will never be disclosed overseas unless you specifically request it to be.
 Third parties requesting your data must do so formally by submitting a written request using our 'Request for Personal Health Information' form.